hoangduytranuk/blender_manual/blender_docs/manual/advanced/app_templates.rst

 ``startup.blend``
    Factory startup file to use for this template.
 ``userpref.blend``
-   Factory user-preferences file to use for this template.
+   Factory preferences file to use for this template.

+   When omitted preferences are shared with the default Blender configuration.

    *(As noted previously, this is only used for a subset of preferences).*

 ``splash.png``, ``splash_2x.png``
    Splash screen do override Blender's default artwork (not including header text).